joedefen/subshop/docs/ss-remedies.md

 * Reported anomalies might help diagnose the problem.
 * Generally, you'll see a summary line like: `OK  dev 0.92s pts 131 [...]`.
 Take special note of:
     * `dev 0.92s` - meaning the standard deviation of the subtitle timing error is 0.92s.
 Generally, errors over 0.8s are annoyingly bad.
     * `pts 131` - the number of correlated subtitles between the reference subtitles and the installed subtitles.
-The more the merrier, but under 50 or so becomes very concerning.
+        * The more the merrier, but under 50 or so becomes very concerning.
+        * If below the parameter, *sync-params/min-ref-pts*, then **no adjustments will be done to subtitles**.
+In old versions, the parameter was erroneously hard coded at 100, but current recommendation is 40; quite possibly, even lower values will result in improved subs.

 * Very high 'dev' and/or very low 'pts' may indicate:
     * the subtitles are for a different video,
     * the video is misnamed or corrupt.